 Oh, and a quick tap on your Snapchat score will reveal two new numbers: your number of sent and received snaps, respectively.
 Maybe not the most important information out there, but definitely interesting for any fans of hard data and numbers.

 What about your friends’ Snapchat scores?
-There’s two ways to see your friends’ scores, depending on what user you’re looking for.
+There are two ways to see your friends’ scores, depending on what user you’re looking for.

 Do Groups Increase Your Snapchat Score?